numfocus/elections/README.md

 ### Process and timeline

-The election process will involve the following board phases.
-The dates are tentative and are subject to change depending on the community engagement during nomination and voting phases.
+The election process will involve the following phases.
+The dates are tentative and are subject to change depending on the community engagement during the nomination and voting phases.

 | Election phases                                                       | Tentative dates       |
 | --------------------------------------------------------------------- | --------------------- |